 The excerpts below come from Book 15, which introduces Feirefis to the Grail legend.
 Parzival comes upon the heathen knight, and they fight each other to a draw before discovering their common heritage.
 The half-brothers then join Arthur’s Round Table and go on the Grail Quest.

-As in the Dutch tale of St. Morien, the incorporation of non-white knights into the Arthurian legend not only reflects the presence of black soldiers in Europe but also shows Christian writers grappling with the encounter with Islam and hoping for distant lands open to Christian conversion.
+As with the tales of the Saracen brothers Sir Safir, Sir Palamedes, Sir Segwarides and the Moorish Sir Morien, the incorporation of non-white knights into the Arthurian legend not only reflects the presence of black soldiers in Europe but also shows Christian writers grappling with the encounter with Islam and hoping for distant lands open to Christian conversion.

 Full soon had he come, our hero, to a mighty woodland shade,